 This object may not be modified if the associated

+'''

 alarmStatus object is equal to valid(1)."

 ::= { alarmEntry 9 }

-'''

 alarmFallingEventIndex OBJECT-TYPE

-SYNTAX INTEGER (0..65535)
+SYNTAX Integer32 (0..65535)

-ACCESS read-write
+MAX-ACCESS read-create

-STATUS mandatory
+STATUS current

 DESCRIPTION

 "The index of the eventEntry that is

 used when a falling threshold is crossed.
 The

 eventEntry identified by a particular value of

 this index is the same as identified by the same value

 of the eventIndex object.
 If there is no

 corresponding entry in the eventTable, then

 no association exists.
 In particular, if this value

 is zero, no associated event will be generated, as

 zero is not a valid event index.

 This object may not be modified if the associated

 alarmStatus object is equal to valid(1)."

 ::= { alarmEntry 10 }

 alarmOwner OBJECT-TYPE

 SYNTAX OwnerString

-ACCESS read-write
+MAX-ACCESS read-create

-STATUS mandatory
+STATUS current

 DESCRIPTION

-"The entity that configured this entry and is
+"The entity that configured this entry and is therefore

-therefore using the resources assigned to it."
+using the resources assigned to it."

 ::= { alarmEntry 11 }

 alarmStatus OBJECT-TYPE

 SYNTAX EntryStatus

-ACCESS read-write
+MAX-ACCESS read-create

-STATUS mandatory
+STATUS current

 DESCRIPTION

 "The status of this alarm entry."

 ::= { alarmEntry 12 }

 -- The Host Group

 -- Implementation of the Host group is optional.

+-- Consult the MODULE-COMPLIANCE macro for the authoritative

+-- conformance information for this MIB.

 -- The host group discovers new hosts on the network by

 -- keeping a list of source and destination MAC Addresses seen

-\mbox{--} in good packets.
-For each of these addresses, the host
+-- in good packets.
+For each of these addresses, the host group

--- group keeps a set of statistics.
-The hostControlTable

--- controls which interfaces this function is performed on,

--- and contains some information about the process.
-On

--- behalf of each hostControlEntry, data is collected on an

 '''